SRD-Archive/srd-archive/Mini Cairn/Mini Cairn.md

 If fighting from a position of advantage (such as against a helpless foe or through a daring maneuver), the attack is **enhanced** , allowing the attacker to roll 1d12 damage instead of their normal die.

+**Multiple Attackers**

+If multiple attackers target the same foe, roll all damage dice and keep the single highest result.

+*Optionally, the Warden may allow subsequent attacks on a target in a round, but they are impaired.*

 **Dual Weapons**